-• Chapter 20 introduces our final topic of corporations in financial difficulty by illustrating General Motors Corporation and its Chapter 11 bankruptcy protection granted in 2009.
-GM's experience illustrates that dealing with financial difficulty can be a long and complicated process, especially for large corporations.
-We present the range of major actions typically used by such a company.
-We have made minor revisions to the chapter content and have updated the callout boxes to highlight recent well-publicized bankruptcies.
 This text includes the thoughts and contributions of many individuals, and we wish to express our sincere appreciation to them.
 First and foremost, we thank all the students in our advanced accounting classes from whom we have learned so much.
 In many respects, this text is an outcome of the learning experiences we have shared with our students.
 Second, we wish to thank the many outstanding teachers we have had in our own educational programs from whom we learned the joy of learning.
 We are indebted to our colleagues in advanced accounting for helping us reach our goal of writing the best possible advanced financial accounting text.
-We appreciate the many valuable comments and suggestions have contributed to making this text a more effective learning tool.
-We especially wish to thank Lauren Materne and James Shinners from the University of Michigan, Melissa Larson from Brigham Young University, and Sheldon Smith from Utah Valley State University.
+We appreciate the many valuable comments and suggestions from the faculty who used recent editions of the text.
+Their comments and suggestions have contributed to making this text a more effective learning tool.
+We especially wish to thank Morgan Fillmore, Kaid Gordon, Jacob Hager, Aaron Hamilton, Ben Jumper, Jeff Pooley, Cassy Budd, and Melissa Larson, all from Brigham Young University.

-We express our sincere thanks to the following individuals who provided reviews on the previous editions:
+We express our sincere thanks to the following individuals who provided reviews on the Ninth Edition: